tomaslibal/onlineformsmarker/README.md

-# OnlineFormsMarker
+# Onlineformsmarker

-This is a simple rendering app for a custom form markup syntax.
-It takes input in textual form (the form markup syntax) and renders a HTML output.
+Onlineformsmarker (or OFM) is a simple rendering software for a custom form markup syntax.
+It takes input in textual form (the form markup information) and renders a HTML output.

 The main driver for the development of this package was to simplify the creation of HTML forms.
 With `onlineformsmarker` you can define the logical structure of the form separately from the HTML code.

+The syntax is a regular language and therefore does not support nested structures.
+There's a [simple documentation](Docs/README.md) that explains the grammar and other characteristics of the language itself.

 ## Example